Select NOAA-NWS Forecast Office Text Products

 ...NY Metro (KEWR/KLGA/KJFK/KTEB) TAF Uncertainty...

-OUTLOOK FOR 06Z FRIDAY THROUGH MONDAY...
+OUTLOOK FOR 00Z WEDNESDAY THROUGH SATURDAY...

 Detailed information, including hourly TAF wind component forecasts,